Joey-94/Artificial-Stock-Market/README.md

   trading rules and used to stress-test four proposed redesigns of the effective bidding range — the rule restricting limit-order prices to a band around prevailing quotes.
-The study was written up as SZSE internal research report No. 378 on the effective bidding range (Dec 2020), a collaboration with researchers at the institute.
+The study was written up as SZSE internal research report, a collaboration with researchers at the institute.
 - **Strategic corporate disclosure (this snapshot).** A listed-firm agent learns, by reinforcement, whether to report earnings truthfully or manage them, and heterogeneously sophisticated investors trade on the reports.